 - Use one (or all!) of the following options to set up your WooCommerce product variation tables:

 - Configure everything centrally on the plugin settings page, which will automatically enable it on the single product page for all eligible products.

-- Enable the WooCommerce variations table for each product individually on the 'Edit Product' screen.
+- Enable the WooCommerce variation table for each product individually on the 'Edit Product' screen.

-- Use a shortcode to manually insert variation tables into other pages and posts.
+- Use a shortcode to manually insert product variation table for WooCommerce into other pages and posts.